4intelligence/scripting-faas/README.md

 The script ‘run\_examples.R’ has all the necessary code to run both examples covered in the tutorial below.

+Linux users must ensure that the following libs are installed:

+1)  ‘libcurl4-openssl-dev’
+2)  ‘libxml2-dev’

 ## Autentication

 An **access key** is required in order to sucessfully send the request.